oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 ### 5.5.1 Client ALPN Offer

-The client MUST offer the ALPN identifier `mqtt` when establishing a QUIC connection to an MQTT broker implementing Single Stream mode.
-If the client offers a different ALPN identifier or omits the `mqtt` identifier entirely, the server is not required to recognize the connection as a Single Stream connection.

-Offering only `mqtt` ensures that the client's QUIC connection is dedicated to MQTT and does not compete with other application protocols on the same transport.
+The client MUST include the ALPN identifier `mqtt` in the ALPN protocol list it offers during the QUIC handshake when it intends to use Single Stream mode.
+A client that supports multiple operating modes from the MQTT over QUIC family of documents MAY offer several identifiers in a single handshake (e.g., `mqtt-next` and `mqtt`), listed in descending order of preference [RFC7301].

+If the client does not include `mqtt` in its offer, the server cannot select Single Stream mode for the connection.

-### 5.5.2 Server ALPN Handling
+### 5.5.2 Server ALPN Selection

-The server MUST support the ALPN identifier `mqtt` for Single Stream mode.
-When a client offers `mqtt` during the QUIC handshake, the server MUST respond as follows:
+In ALPN, the server selects exactly one protocol from the list offered by the client, or fails the handshake; the server cannot select an identifier that the client did not offer [RFC7301].
+When a client's offer includes `mqtt`, the server MUST respond as follows:

-1. If the server supports Single Stream mode, the server MUST accept the `mqtt` ALPN identifier and MUST treat the connection as a Single Stream mode connection.
+1. If the server supports Single Stream mode, the server SHOULD select the `mqtt` identifier, unless the client's offer contains another mutually supported MQTT over QUIC identifier that is preferred as described in Section 5.5.3.
+When the server selects `mqtt`, it MUST treat the connection as a Single Stream mode connection.
-2. If the server does not support Single Stream mode, the server MUST reject the `mqtt` ALPN identifier.
-The server MAY offer an alternative ALPN identifier (e.g., one for another protocol family such as HTTP/3), in which case the client MAY accept the alternative or abort the connection.
-3. If the server neither accepts `mqtt` nor offers an alternative ALPN identifier, the QUIC handshake MUST fail with a `no_application_protocol` alert [RFC9001] §8.1.
+2. If the server supports none of the identifiers offered by the client, the server MUST terminate the QUIC handshake with a `no_application_protocol` TLS alert (QUIC error code 0x0178) [RFC9001] §8.1.

-When the server accepts `mqtt`, the client MUST open a bidirectional QUIC stream as defined in Section 5.2 and proceed with the MQTT handshake.
+When the server selects `mqtt`, the client MUST open a bidirectional QUIC stream as defined in Section 5.2 and proceed with the MQTT handshake.

-### 5.5.3 Server Offered ALPN Identifiers
+### 5.5.3 Negotiating Among Multiple Operating Modes

-A server MAY offer multiple ALPN identifiers during the QUIC handshake to indicate support for multiple operating modes defined in the MQTT over QUIC family of documents.
-For example, a server MAY offer `mqtt` (Single Stream) and `mqtt-next` (Advanced Multistream) simultaneously.
+A server MAY support multiple operating modes defined in the MQTT over QUIC family of documents (e.g., `mqtt` for Single Stream and `mqtt-next` for Advanced Multistream).
+When the client's offer contains more than one of these identifiers, the server SHOULD select the identifier that appears earliest in the client's preference order among those the server supports.

-When a server offers multiple ALPN identifiers, the client MUST select the first identifier it recognizes and supports.
-If the client does not recognize any of the offered identifiers, the client MUST abort the QUIC connection with an `no_application_protocol` alert [RFC9001] §8.1.
+If the server selects an identifier that the client did not offer, the client MUST treat this as a connection error of type 0x0178 (`no_application_protocol`) and close the connection [RFC9001] §8.1.

-The ALPN negotiation MUST occur before any MQTT packets are exchanged.
-A server that has not successfully negotiated the `mqtt` ALPN identifier MUST NOT accept MQTT packets over the connection.
+The ALPN negotiation MUST be completed before any MQTT packets are exchanged.
+A server that has not negotiated the `mqtt` ALPN identifier MUST NOT accept MQTT packets over the connection.

 ---